MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/notification-templates.md

 |||||||

   > [!Note]
-  > We recommend that you do not modify the out-of-the-box templates for your customizations and instead, create your own custom templates to avoid losing them during solution upgrades.
+  > We recommend that you do not modify the out-of-the-box templates for your customizations; instead, create your own custom templates to avoid losing them during solution upgrades.

 ### Create a notification template